Marlborough Wine Region, New Zealand

 You can also get to the Marlborough wine region from Wellington by catching the ferry for the picturesque three hour trip, landing at Picton, only 15 minutes from the Marlborough vineyards.
 Sitting at Le Cafe in Picton is surely one of the world's prettiest views before you embark on your Marlborough wine adventure.

-Accommodation
+Wine Holiday Accommodation

 First, where to stay?
 Chateau Marlborough is the only 5-star accommodation in Blenheim and a very good choice offering great value for money.
+Its central location makes it a winner every time, with gourmet restaurants within walking distance. chateau accommodation marlborough

-ice of quality restaurants instead of driving back to accommodation near the vineyards after a few good wines.
+We found it so much easier to walk back from our choice of quality restaurants instead of driving back to accommodation near the vineyards after a few good wines.
 More on good restaurants later.

 The Chateau prides itself on being the premier boutique hotel in Marlborough in a lovely location overlooking Seymour Square gardens.

-the staff here go out of their way to give you tips on which wineries and restaurants are best.
+Chateau Marlborough is run by the friendly chateau staff who make sure every-one is happy, and the staff here go out of their way to give you tips on which wineries and restaurants are best.
 The deluxe rooms are delightful, with King size super comfortable Heavenly beds and big LCD TV to snuggle up with.

 hotel accommodation Marlborough New Zealand

-ed an overseas film crew making a travel program here.
+We knew this was the place to stay when we spotted an overseas film crew making a travel program here.
 And when you're ready to hit the wineries, they're all waiting only a few miles away.
 That almost sounds urban, but the beauty of this south island scenery and the laid back New Zealand hospitality quickly make you realise you're in wine country paradise.

-Best wineries
+Best Marlborough wineries

 Now for the wineries.
 If you want the best wine first, go straight to Saint Clair (see image at top).
 These remarkable Sauvignon Blancs keep winning international awards year after year, and Saint Clair has a number of other sauvignons at its vineyard that are just as good.
-Owners Neal and Judy Ibbotson are pioneers of the Marlborough wine region.
+Owners Neal Ibbotson and Judy Ibbotson are pioneers of the Marlborough wine region.
 Get on a plane now because you won't find all of these delectable wines outside New Zealand!

 Saint Clair's cellar door is run by the enthusiastic Chris who is a credit to the vineyard.
 She happily showed us the delicious Sauvignon Blancs from locally-grown Pioneer blocks 1 to 8 that are blended to make the award-winning premium range of 45,000 cases that sold out in 42 countries.
 We were so excited to discover that some of the blocks were as good if not better than the premium Sauvignon Blanc that 's so popular world wide.
 Our recommendations - Block 1, which is fruity, fresh and vibrant with passionfruit and gooseberry flavours, or Block 7, creamy smooth with delicious ripe tropical fruit flavours and refreshing finish.
 And if you can ever find it, we're told the Wairau Reserve Sauvignon Blanc is exquisite, but limited to 1,000 cases a year.marlborough winery